MimiMagusin/Riddle_Game/02-tags-and-elements/README.md

 <p>Answer all riddles correctly to find your way out...</p>
 ```

 We have been talking about *tags* and *elements* for a while now, so let's have a look at what exactly we are talking about.
-[MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started), a very helpful website made this overview:
+[MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started), a very helpful website for developers, made this overview:

 ![html element](https://mdn.mozillademos.org/files/9347/grumpy-cat-small.png)

+🙋 *If ever your page does not look like what you expected it to look like, check if all your elements have an opening and a closing tag!
+Indentation helps with this (you only have to scroll down to the next tag you come across), another of my favorite ways to check is by checking with `ctrl + F` or `cmd + F` and checking if there are an equal number of `<p>` and `</p>`, `<h1>` and </h1>, etc.*

 Everything on your html page should be an element.
 Tags tell your browser what sort of element it is.
 Another example of a tag is the `<h1>` tag.
 You can use it for headings: